mohammed-mahmudul-hasan/ccms/README.md

 <h3>8.
 Continuous Delivery</h3>

-<p>Travis CI is a continuous integration and delivery platform that allows you to automatically build, test, and deploy your code.
-It integrates with your GitHub repository and can be configured to run your tests and build your app every time you push changes to your repository.</p>
+<p>GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your software development workflows.
+With GitHub Actions, you can create custom workflows to automatically build, test, and deploy your code whenever a code change is pushed to your repository.</p>
-<p>For the continuous delivery pipeline I used Travis CI.
-Here is the link of the website and a screenshot was added to show the result of the Travis CI-website.</p>
+<p>For the continuous delivery pipeline I used GitHub Actions.
+Here is the link of the website and a screenshot was added to show the result of the GitHub Actions CI-website.</p>

 <h3>9.
 IDE</h3>